elevate0123/CSE/IGNOU MSO/SY/SY MSOE 04 Urban Sociology.md

 | **Post-Modernist (LA School)** | **Edward Soja, Mike Davis** | Fragmented City, Fortress City, Post-modern Urbanism |
 | **Planning Critique** | **Jane Jacobs** | Critique of Modernist Planning, Importance of Mixed-Use |
 | **Indian Sociology** | **M.N.
 Srinivas** | Study of Lived Urban/Rural Realities |

-This completes the entire study package for MSOE-004.
-You are now equipped with a comprehensive, deep, and strategically organized set of resources to excel in your examination.

 ---
 ---